jatinkumar-me/blog-app/README.md

 ## Features
 - Blog will autosave after 5 seconds of inactivity, it uses debouncing to minimize the number of API calls when saving.
+- Lazy loading of login form modal and text-editor to decrease initial load times.
 - User Registration and Authentication: Users can create an account, log in, and log out to access the blog app's features.
 - Create Blog Posts: Authenticated users can create new blog posts and edit their existing posts.
 The app provides a rich text editor to compose and format the blog content.
 - Delete Blog Posts: Users can delete their own blog posts if they no longer wish to keep them.